percona/pmm-doc/docs/how-to/configure.md

 Grafana’s [anonymous usage statistics](https://grafana.com/docs/grafana/latest/administration/configuration/#reporting-enabled) is not managed by PMM.
 To activate it, you must change the PMM Server container configuration after each update.

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.

-!!! note alert alert-primary ""

-    Telemetry is sent straight away; the 24 hour grace period is not honored.

 ### Check for updates